top of page

 • Your property is the piece of Earth that you're responsible for.
 Whether toxic or thriving, Earth's health on your land is your responsibility.

 • Cycles are sacred.
-Designs should place equal importance on beauty, food, and wildlife support for all seasons.
+Designs should place equal importance on beauty, healthy shelter, and food - for both humans and the rest of nature - for all 4 seasons.

 • Soil is the first link in the food chain.
 Feed the soil first.